A no-annual-fee credit card with one of the longest intro APR periods on balance transfers and purchases.

 I got the card.
 Now what?

 - Avoid interest.
-After the close of each billing cycle, you have a grace period between 24 to pay your balance.
-If you do, you won’t pay interest on your purchases.
+You have a grace period between 24 and 30 days.
+If you pay your balance on time, you won’t pay interest on your purchases.

 - Avoid fees.
-Late payments come with fees of up to $38, and returned payments cost up to $35.
+For late payments, you’ll pay up to $38.
+Returned payments cost up to $35.
 Balance transfers and cash advances also come with fees.

 Frequently asked questions